James-Kua/AwesomeDevOps/pages/database/database.md

 DBMS Concurrency Control is used to address such conflicts, which mostly occur with a multi-user system.
 Therefore, Concurrency Control is the most important element for proper functioning of a Database Management System where two or more database transactions are executed simultaneously, which require access to the same data.

+The component of a Database Management System (DBMS) responsible for concurrency control is typically the concurrency control manager or module.
+This component ensures that multiple transactions can execute concurrently without interfering with each other in a way that would compromise the consistency and integrity of the database.

 Different concurrency control protocols offer different benefits between the amount of concurrency they allow and the amount of overhead that they impose.
 Following are the Concurrency Control techniques in DBMS:

 + Lock-Based Protocols